Benched

 Prepare for a tender, spontaneous and uncompromising insight into Tink’s world, told through mementos, stories and improvised exchanges.

-Benched will be BSL interpreted by Kim Wyer
+Benched will be BSL interpreted by Kim Wyer.

 Part of Trans Pride Hastings.
+Suitable for ages 16+.

 More information on the process behind Benched and a snapshot of this work in development with us during COVID can be found at On the Bench.